Preserving your Carpet and

-- Comb out the rotor brush of the # 101, to remove string or hair, which could mat down and
+- Comb out the rotor brush of the bristle rotor, to remove string or hair, which could mat down and

 damage the bristles.

-- If using the Workhorse # 100, wipe the vinyl
+- If using the vinyl rotor, wipe the

 blades to clean before storage.
 If the rotor becomes very soiled,